 border: 1px solid red;

 Pesticide extension makes this easier by inserting the Pesticide CSS into the current page, outlining each element to better see the placement on the page.

 Wappalyzer is a technology profiler and browser extension that shows you what websites are built at glance.
 It helps you find out the content management systems, eCommerce platforms, web servers, frameworks, analytics tools, and many other technologies used on websites.

 This extension makes it easier to build responsive websites and web applications on various screen sizes.
 It gives a handy way to send the current page URL to the Responsively App desktop application.

 CSSViewer is a simple CSS properties viewer originally made by Nicolas Huon as a Firefox add-on.
 It is used to inspect web pages to identify properties.

 30. WCAG Color Contrast Checker

 This extension checks the color contrast between the foreground and background of the elements that are on the page according to the WCAG accessibility requirements.

 It evaluates the contrast on all elements of the page considering their computed style for the color and background-color CSS properties.
 It can also simulate color blindness and evaluate the contrast for the simulations.
 In this way, developers can see how the pages look for colorblind users.
-It also allows picking the color directly from any document.
+It also allows you to select a color from any document.

-It is pertinent to understand this list isn't exclusive and they are my personal recommendation.
+It is pertinent to understand this list isn't exclusive, and these are my personal recommendations.